dda-core-team/diconiumneil.github.io/the_researcher/the_researcher_1.md

 **Your task:** Edit the first part of the prompt so that you will summarise this short document in a way that is meaningful to you.
 You could, for example summarise:

-- In German
+- The document in five points in German

 - Only the points related to inflation

-- The whole document in two sentences
+- The whole document in one sentence that a five year old would understand

-- Summarise the parts of the document that may be important for your social media marketing department
+- Summarise the parts of the document that may be important for your operations manager

+Please paste your summary on the Miro board.